Mister-Zeng/AI-Ask-Me/README.md

 ### What I learned

 This app is completed on 5/14/2022.
 I started learning React just a couple week before I made this app.
 I decided that instead of making a static site with just HTML, CSS, and JavaScript, I will take this opportunity to test my skill on what I have learned so far with React.
 It was a little challenging for me, but I was able to learn the different tools onhand and translate it into this project.
 I was able to implement function component along with useState.
 Fetching api, stored it and rendered it into the element.
-Each container that was being displayed is added on as a new element and able to delete them as well.
+Each container that was being displayed is added on as a new element.
+Giving each array an id created from uuid package and user will able to delete them as well.

 ### Continued development